 NEW & RECENT:

-Announcing Zero Crossings: a new monthly newsletter.
-I’m writing on creative process and sharing studio work in progress, with an interest in describing music technology in ways that are tender and speculative.
+I’m sending out an occasional newsletter, Zero Crossings, writing on creative process and sharing studio work in progress, with an interest in describing music technology in ways that are tender and speculative.
 Read and subscribe on Substack

 A roundup of Analog Tara short-form, home-studio performance videos: #studiotime #practicing